rajeshjnu2006/DeepGenerativeAttack/README.md

 # Preprocessing and training/testing data

 To preprocess the data, run the file preprocessing_data.py.
-The folders used in the codes are downloaded from *[link](https://drive.google.com/drive/folders/1KbbJ5pCx9CVjlFgt28j4bY9KaFcELHb_)*.
+The folders used in the codes are downloaded from *[link](https://www.kaggle.com/datasets/shreelakshmigp/cedardataset)* for the original dataset and *[link](https://drive.google.com/drive/folders/1KbbJ5pCx9CVjlFgt28j4bY9KaFcELHb_)* for the synthetic dataset.
 The generated data folders got 9 generated images for each forgery signatures from CEDAR.
 After running the files, the user should get 3 numpy files containing the processed real, forg and generated data as well as the average SSIM score for the generated data.

 Follow the instructions from the file DenseNet201_single.ipynb to run the baseline model DenseNet201 and test it with the generated attack.
 For the testing with retrained, see the demo in DenseNet201_cgan_retrain_cgan file.ipynb.
 Similar preprocessing, training/testing protocols are done with other datasets, generated datasets and model architectures.